dustymcmains/photo-album/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 Please clone the 'dev' branch and navigate to the project in a terminal.
+Use the development server to view the app.

 ## Installing NPM

 Run `npm install` to install node package manager.
-This must be done before serving the project.
+This must be done before serving the app.

 ## Development server